Dr. Christopher M. Bellas

 1420 Cushwa Hall

-Students must formally be admitted to the College of Graduate Studies at YSU, and in the Master of Science in Criminal Justice program ( face to face or online) before the student can begin the coursework necessary to complete the Homeland Security Certificate.
+Students must formally be admitted to the Graduate School at YSU, and in the Masters in Criminal Justice program ( face to face or online) before the student can begin the coursework necessary to complete the Homeland Security Certificate.

 Students desiring to pursue the Certificate in Homeland Security must complete 12 hours from the following.